-The cost analysis for injection wells included costs associated with land clearing, excavation, installation of a dry injection well, re-grading, and re-vegetation.
+The cost analysis for injection wells included costs associated with land clearing, excavation, installation of a dry injection well, Title 22 pre-treatment, re-grading, and re-vegetation.
 The quantification analysis assumed one injection well per parcel (ESA 2018).
-The costs included a high and low assumption for conveyance distance between the MS4 outfall and the storage basin (i.e. 0 to 250 feet) and placement of excess excavated material (i.e. on-site versus off-site).
-A project example of costs for injection wells is detailed in Table B-2 in Attachment B.
+The costs included a high and low assumption for conveyance distance between the MS4 outfall, the storage basin (i.e. 0 to 250 feet) and placement of excess excavated material (i.e. on-site versus off-site).
+A project example of costs for injection wells is detailed in Table B-2 in Attachment B. Costs for extracting groundwater and treating it are not included in this analysis.
+It is assumed that since the parcels are located near designated groundwater basins, the basins are already being utilized, so infrastructure is in place.

-1.3.2 Alternative B
+1.3.2 Alternative B, Infiltration to Reestablish Hydrology